alaskafishcounts/afca-sidecar-dataset/README.md

 - Integrated into analysis tools
 - Shared with research partners

+## Citation & Attribution Standards

+**🏆 GOLD STANDARD REQUIRED**: All projects in this repository must follow the comprehensive citation and attribution standards documented in `CITATION_STANDARDS.md`.
+This represents the highest possible level of data source documentation and attribution.

+### Mandatory Requirements
+- **Complete Data Source Attribution**: Every dataset must include comprehensive source documentation
+- **Academic Citation Standards**: Full academic citation formats required
+- **Technical Documentation**: Complete methodology and technical specifications
+- **Legal & Ethical Framework**: Permits, compliance, and usage rights documentation
+- **Quality Assurance**: Data validation and quality control documentation
+- **Contact Information**: Complete contact details for all data sources

+### Reference Implementation
+See `gps-data-projects/kodiak-bear-gps/README.md` for a complete implementation of the gold standard citation requirements.

 ## Contributing

 When adding new projects:
+1. **MANDATORY**: Follow the gold standard citation template in `CITATION_STANDARDS.md`
-1. Create a descriptive directory name
+2. Create a descriptive directory name
-2. Include comprehensive README documentation
+3. Include comprehensive README documentation using the mandatory template
-3. Follow AFCA naming conventions
+4. Follow AFCA naming conventions
-4. Ensure data quality and proper attribution
+5. Ensure data quality and proper attribution to the highest standards
-5. Update this main README with project descriptions
+6. Update this main README with project descriptions
+7. **VERIFY**: All citations are complete, accurate, and verifiable

 ## License